Traditional Mexican Salsa: Roasting for Flavor

 I really do think this is easier to make with a food processor, but if you want to be traditional, you can use a mortar and pestle, or as they are called in Mexico, molcajete.

-The key to making this special is the roasting, so before you begin, preheat your oven to 375F or 190C.
+The key to making this salsa is the roasting, so before you begin, preheat your oven to 375F/190C.
 Then prepare all of your vegetables as described below.
+Make sure to scrape all the juices and caramelized pieces out of the pan.
+This is pure flavor.

 8 Roma Tomatoes, sliced in half